crossminer/CrossSim/README.md

-CrossSim: exploting **C**ross Project **R**elationships for Computing **O**pen **S**ource **S**oftware **Sim**ilarity
+CrossSim: Exploting **C**ross Project **R**elationships for Computing **O**pen **S**ource **S**oftware **Sim**ilarity
 ================

-CROSSSim,is an approach that allows us to represent in a homogeneous manner different project characteristics belonging to different abstraction layers and eventually to compute similarities among projects.
-An evaluation on a dataset containing 580 GitHub projects shows that CrossSim outperforms an existing technique, which has been proven to have a good performance in detecting similar GitHub repositories.
+CrossSim is an approach that allows us to represent in a homogeneous manner different project characteristics belonging to different abstraction layers and eventually to compute similarities among GitHub projects.
+An evaluation on a dataset containing 580 GitHub projects shows that the tool outperforms some existing techniques, which have been proven to have a good performance in detecting similar GitHub repositories.

-This is an implementation of the API miner from our papers:
+This repository contains tools and dataset for the following papers:

-1. the Proceedings of the 44th Euromicro Conference on Software Engineering and Advanced Applications (SEAA 2018).
+1. A paper published in the Proceedings of the 44th Euromicro Conference on Software Engineering and Advanced Applications (SEAA 2018).

 <b>CrossSim: exploiting mutual relationships to detect similar OSS projects</b> ([Link](https://ieeexplore.ieee.org/abstract/document/8498236))